...

 FREQUENTLY ASKED QUESTIONS

 Yes!
 Up to a day or two, though it is best eaten fresh.
-You can make the vanilla filling 3-4 days in advance and keep chilled.
+You can make the vanilla filling 3-4 days in advance and keep it chilled in an airtight container.

 I have a nut allergy!
 Can I still make Bienenstich?